 One thing that you should especially notice is the maximum current that the board can operate.

 If too much power is from the current provided, you will experience a short circuit and risk losing the circuit board when testing out the repair.
-Err on the side of connecting a wire that has a lower current for the circuit board.
+Err on the side connecting a wire with a lower current for the circuit board.

 Again, this is why it is essential to know the trace resistance and width of the printed circuit board.
 Understanding the PCB trace current is the next step in handling a faulty printed circuit board.